-- 1. Persons whose primary diagnosis is mild, moderate, severe or profound mental retardation with no behavioral health diagnosis; - 2.
+- 1. Persons whose primary diagnosis is mild, moderate, severe or profound mental retardation with no behavioral health concerns; If there is a behavioral health concern we can help with that but collaboration with professionals trained in intellectual abilities may be needed. - 2.
 Persons with acute behavioral, mental health disorder, or substance abuse disorder requiring twenty-four hour skilled /medical care; - 3.
 Violent persons, immediately dangerous to self/others; - 4.
 Persons requiring an on-site attendant who do not have a mental health provider; - 5.
 Persons residing in a nursing facility or Mentally Retarded (ICF/MR) where facilities provide rehabilitation care within that program.

-We expect the persons we serve to be satisfied with the services provided; that the individual feels that services are/were provided in a courteous and culturally sensitive manner within the requirements of confidentiality and with treatment goals and objectives stated as steps attainable by the individual, plus agreeable with the individual
+We expect the persons we serve to be satisfied with the services provided; that the individual feels that services are/were provided in a courteous and culturally sensitive manner within the requirements of confidentiality and with treatment goals and objectives stated as steps attainable by the individual, plus agreeable with the individual.